Complexity

 summary: ClassVar[str] = 'Forbid too many ``elif`` branches.'

-class TooManyForsInComprehensionViolation(node, text=None, baseline=None)[source]
+final class TooManyForsInComprehensionViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation